SillyTavern/SillyTavern-Extras/talkinghead/README.md

 #### Postprocessor example: cheap video camera, amber monochrome computer monitor

-By using the filters from the "camera" group, we can simulate distortions to the signal before it reaches the display.
-We simulate a cheap video camera with low-quality optics via the `chromatic_aberration` and `vignetting` filters.
+We first simulate a cheap video camera with low-quality optics via the `chromatic_aberration` and `vignetting` filters.

 We then use `desaturate` with the tint option to produce the amber monochrome look.

 The `banding` and `scanlines` filters suit this look, so we apply them here, too.
 They could be left out to simulate a higher-quality display device.
+Setting `"dynamic": false` makes the scanlines stay stationary.

 ```
 "postprocessor_chain": [["chromatic_aberration", {}],
                         ["vignetting", {}],
                         ["desaturate", {"tint_rgb": [1.0, 0.5, 0.2]}],
                         ["banding", {}],
-                        ["scanlines", {"dynamic": true}]]
+                        ["scanlines", {"dynamic": false}]]
 ```

 #### Postprocessor example: HDR, cheap video camera, 1980s VHS tape